The Ivy Coach Daily

 Do Parents Write College Essays?

 Some parents think they’re good writers.
 As such, they feel confident attempting to spruce up — or even outright write — their child’s college essays.
 But their confidence is sorely misplaced.
 Admissions officers weren’t born yesterday.
 They can so often tell when a parent wrote a college essay or even fine-tuned a student’s story.
 It’s typically quite noticeable.

 The Invisible Fingerprint of Parents in College Essays

-Yesterday, we read a terrific editorial in “The New York Times” penned by JM Farkas.
-The piece, entitled “How I Know You Wrote Your Kid’s College Essay,” references one specific fingerprint that parents leave in college essays.
-It’s an invisible fingerprint.
-It’s one we’ve written about many times over the years on the pages of our college admissions blog.
-Not sure what this invisible fingerprint might be?
+So what might this invisible fingerprint be?
 It’s two spaces after a period.
 You see, many parents grew up using typewriters or word processors.
-They were taught by their English teachers to place two spaces after each period.
+Their English teachers taught them to place two spaces after each period.
 But kids these days don’t put two spaces after a period.
-Have you ever once seen two spaces after a period on any one of our blogs?
+Have you ever seen two spaces after a period on any of our blogs?
 Nope.
-Scan the pages of our website.
-Just one space after each period.
+Scan the pages of our website — just one space after each period.

 We Leave No Fingerprint in Our Students’ College Essays